hapi-server/data-specification/hapi-dev/HAPI-data-access-spec-dev.md

 These changes were discussed in issue [#77](https://github.com/hapi-server/data-specification/issues/77).
 HAPI 3 servers must accept both the old and these new parameter names, but the HAPI 2 specification requires an error response if the new URL parameter names are used.
 In a future version, the deprecated older names will no longer be valid.

-Schema Changes from version 2 to 3
+Schema Changes from v2 to v3
 ----------------------------------

 1. Ability to specify time-varying bins ([#83](https://github.com/hapi-server/data-specification/issues/83))